chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/water-and-lava-bucket.md

 ## Trivia

-- Water drops can't hurt a player's marble, but stop them from touching a block and reducing its value.
+- Water drops can't hurt a player's marble, but they can slow it down.
 - Lava and Water Buckets have existed in a previous iteration of Chaos league.

 {{ game.history({